PyExtr/HackRU78/README.md

 # AI-Enhanced Customer Issue Summarizer

-ConciseView is a sophisticated web-based customer support interface designed to enhance the agent's user experience and efficiency.
+Sophisticated web-based customer support interface designed to enhance the agent's user experience and efficiency.
 By utilizing AI to summarize customer issues, ConciseView aims to significantly reduce resolution times and improve overall customer satisfaction.
 Technologies

 **React and Material UI**: These technologies have been employed to craft an interactive and user-friendly front-end interface.